FoxIDs Control

 (var accessToken, var expiresIn) = await tokenHelper.GetAccessTokenWithClientCredentialGrantAsync(clientId, clientSecret, scope);

-Then call the Control API with the access token as a Authorization Bearer header.
-Defined in the OAuth 2.0 Bearer Token (RFC 6750) standard.
+Then call the Control API with the access token as an Authorization Bearer header, as defined in the OAuth 2.0 Bearer Token (RFC 6750) standard.

-C# code sample shows how to add the access token to the HttpClient
+This C# sample shows how to add the access token to the HttpClient and read the OpenID Connect application registration some_oidc_app (technical name).

 // NuGet package: ITfoxtec.Identity